jonjanelle/DialogTree/README.md

 ### Explanation
 * Leading periods represent the level in the hierarchy, with the single-period statement being the root node.
 Each dialog tree must have exactly one root node.
 * Player and non-player text is separated by a semicolon.
-Statements said by non-player entities appear to the left of the semicolon, and player reponse options are to the right separated by the '|' character.
+Statements said by non-player entities appear to the left of the semicolon, and player reponse options appear to the right.
+* Player response options are separated by the '|' character.
 * The position of an item in the user response options corresponds to the location of the next message in the dialog tree.

 * If the user says "Psh.." first, then the first message in the next level is chosen as 'Psh..' was the first option.